 - Strong but unstable relationships with others

-Individuals with Borderline disorder might go through a range of intense and negative emotions, such as:
+Individuals with Borderline Personality Symptoms might go through a range of intense and negative emotions, such as:

 - feelings of emptiness which are long-lasting